SNL-UCSB/cs176c-assignments/spring20/assignment2/README.md

 ## Getting Started

 You will need to set up a virtual machine (VM) to complete this assignment.
-Please follow these instructions to set up your VM.
+Please follow the instructions [here](https://github.com/agupta13/cs176c-assignments/blob/master/spring20/assignment2/setup.md) to set up your VM.

 On your host machine (not the VM), go to the course assignments directory: